RigoLigoRLC/LC2KiCad/README.md

 A newly created browser plugin can be used to extract footprints, symbols and 3D models may be interesting to you.
 Link: [lckiconverter](https://github.com/xtoolbox/lckiconverter)

 LC2KiCad was initially started as a project that practices my C++ knowledge learned from *C++ Primer Plus*, so I managed to use as many features of the language as possible.
-Don't blame me for seeing tons of polymorphic classes that were not necessary!
+Don't blame me for the messy overall architecture!

 ---